Sylvain59650/lodash-object/docs/Array.md

     Array Array#chunk( number size=1)

 Creates an array of elements split into groups the length of size.
 If array can't be split evenly, the final chunk will be the remaining elements.

 Arguments

-    size (number): The length of each chunk
+    size: The length of each chunk

 Returns